S’pore golfer Shannon Tan registers best finish at a Major with tied-38th finish at Chevron Championship

 “At Memorial Park, it’s not too demanding off the tee, but it really tests you around the greens.
 The turtleback greens mean you have to be very aware of your misses as most of the time you’re left with tricky chip shots, often to uphill pins.”

-Describing her first Major in the United States as a great experience that tested her, Tan believes there are positives to take away from her week in Texas.
+Describing her first Major in the US as a great experience that tested her, Tan believes there are positives to take away from her week in Texas.

 She was glad to see the work she put into her short game two weeks before the tournament pay off, noting there are also certain areas she hopes to improve on.